elefevre/fast-tests-fast-builds/README.md

 Are you using the fastest implementation of this particular API?
 How do you know?
 You need to keep an eye open for new libraries.
 Spend a few man-days every months to try them out with your project.
 Most will not meet your needs, but some will, and might make your code a little bit faster.

 This is not limited to libraries.
 Check out HTTP servers (Jetty will be faster than Tomcat in your tests, and might even be enough in production).
 Check out outlandish things such as Play!
 Framework.
+Is it good enough?
+Is it faster?

 Stuff to work on:
 -----------------

 * functional tests -> unit tests
 * remove features from the graphical interface
-* mock your services in your integration tests
 * remove underused features
 * do not implement features that seem slow to test
 * avoid GUI-based test tools